 It’s a beautiful, neat hand, and the text is definitely Newton’s.
 However, we have no idea who this scribe is.
 Reading the text and comparing it with variant versions makes me date this copy ca. 1710.
 It’s importance to notice that we do not have an original, so did Newton send it to someone?

 Recently I came across another hand, different from the ones we know.
 I haven’t yet compared it with variant texts, but it is exciting to find out that Newton was working with scribes at various stages in his chronological studies.
 Was he sending materials to someone?
 Maybe a printer?
-We do know that Newton showed a publishable version of the Theologiae Gentilis to the Scottish mathematician David Gregory in May 1694, possibly the copy in Humphrey’s hand.
+We do know that Newton showed a publishable version of the Origines to the Scottish mathematician David Gregory in May 1694, possibly the copy in Humphrey’s hand.
 We do not know of similar publication attempts until 1725, when an illegal French translation of Newton’s Short Chronicle – a summarized version of his chronology – was published, together with a critique by Fréret.
-That’s when Newton started frantically to recast his materials and write possibly as many as a dozen versions of what would become The Chronology of Ancient Kingdoms Amended.
+That’s when Newton started frantically to recast his materials and write possibly as many as a dozen versions of what would become the Chronology of Ancient Kingdoms Amended.